-Need books to help with the development of a bold, new course that supports the central curriculum?
+- To acquire books to help develop a bold, new course that supports the central curriculum

-Want to hold a workshop where you and several colleagues can tackle classroom challenges that are specific to your discipline?
+- To hold a workshop with several colleagues to tackle classroom challenges specific to your discipline

 Teaching circles.
 Faculty are paired with two or three peers.
 Cells meet periodically to discuss teaching tactics, classroom challenges etc. Cells can be formed within or across disciplines, depending on the preference of the participants.